brainfair/awesome-flux-infra/README.md

 ## Prerequisites

-You will need a Kubernetes cluster version 1.24 or newer with installed Flux version 2.3.0 or newer.
+- Kubernetes cluster version 1.24 or newer
+- Flux version 2.3.0 or newer bootstrapped to the [Head repository (example)](https://github.com/brainfair/awesome-flux-head)
-[CRD GitOps repository](https://github.com/brainfair/awesome-flux-crds) must be included before this repo.
+- [CRD GitOps repository](https://github.com/brainfair/awesome-flux-crds) must be included before this as a dependency.

 ## List of applications
 - argocd